-A Limited Liability Company (LLC) may elect to pass gains or losses, credits or deductions, on to the members of the LLC in much the same manner that partnerships are taxes.
+What is an LLC?
+A Limited Liability Company (LLC) may elect to pass gains or losses, credits or deductions, onto the members of the LLC in much the same manner that partnerships are taxes.
 An LLC status avoids the corporate potential problem of “double taxation.”
 Individual members may benefit from a reduction in their taxable income if the corporation operates at a loss.
 Despite their unique tax treatment, LLC’s maintain full corporate attributes like limited liability.
 If you are not sure about what type of corporation to start with, this would be the one to choose.
 An LLC can later be converted to a C corporation, much easier than converting a C to an LLC.

 - Member instead of shareholders.

 - Members do not have to be citizens of the United States.